 Can Cats and Dogs Eat A Vegan Diet?
+Our Vets Have This Advice

 December 9, 2024

-To help pet owners in Northamptonshire understand what diet is safe for their pets this January, our vets have put together the following advice.
+Each January, the Veganuary campaign inspires people across the UK to embrace plant-based eating for the month, often driven by ethical beliefs or health considerations.
+You might be wondering if your pet can join you on this initiative.
+To help pet owners in Northamptonshire understand what diet is safe for their pets this January, our team have put together the following advice.

 Book a pet nutrition nurse appointment